edutjie/pbp-assignment-2/mywatchlist/README.md

             release_date = models.DateField()
             review = models.TextField()

+    After making changes on the model, you have to run `python manage.py makemigrations` and `python manage.py migrate` to migrate your model changes to the database.

 4. Create a json in `mywatchlist/fixtures/` called `initial_mywatchlist_data.json` and fill it with a list of dummy objects.
 For example:

         [